juanpujol/truncate-text/README.md

 text-truncate
 ================

+This is a web component that will help you to truncate text.
+You can truncate passing the number of characters or words.

+This component was inspired on the AngularJs module [angular-truncate](https://github.com/sparkalow/angular-truncate)

 See the [component page](http://juanpujol.github.io/text-truncate) for more information.

 ## Getting Started

 We've put together a [guide for text-truncate](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.

-# &lt;truncate-text&gt;

-> This is a web component that will help you to truncate text.
-> You can truncate passing the number of characters or words.
->
-> This component was inspired on the AngularJs module [angular-truncate](https://github.com/sparkalow/angular-truncate)

 ## Demo